France, Alsace & Burgundy

 Lunching with The Pirate of Volnay

 After spending midmorning wandering through the Marché aux Vins cellars and tasting a variety of local wine, lunch was in order, and much needed.
 Chef François was excited to take us all to his favorite local establishment, the Pavillion François Gaunouxthat, which he lovingly dubbed, “The Pirate Restaurant”.
-Located at the Domaine François Gaunoux in Volnay right off the road and nestled amongst the vineyards.
-Drive carefully it would be easy to pass by this understated road house.
+It was located at the Domaine François Gaunoux in Volnay right off the road and nestled amongst the vineyards.
+Drive carefull it would be easy to pass by this understated road house.

 We dined on a variety of rotating plates for several lazy hours in the warm breeze of the roadside café along the vineyards of Volnay.
 I began to think of my tour theme, as the “Wine Daze” of my life.